-A primary key is either an existing table column or a column that is specifically made by the database according to a defined sequence.
+A primary key is either an existing table column or a column that is specifically made by the database, in accordance with a defined sequence.

-The primary key concept is important to an efficient relational database.
-Relational databases would not work without primary key and closely related foreign key concepts.
+The primary key concept is an important aspect to any efficient relational database.
+Relational databases would not work without primary key—and the closely related foreign key—concepts.

-For example, a database must contain all the data stored by a commercial bank.
+Take as an example a database which must contain all of the data stored by a commercial bank.
 The best option is to create a separate primary key in a new column named CUSTOMER_ID.
-The database automatically generates a unique number each time a customer is added, ensuring unique identification.
-As this key is created, the column is assigned as the primary key within the SQL script that creates the table and all null values are automatically rejected.
+The database automatically generates a unique number each time a customer is added, ensuring a consistent pattern unique identification.
+As this key is created, the column is assigned as the primary key within the SQL script that creates the table, and all null values are automatically rejected.